 - Create a trigger in Google Tag Manager.
 This part is the most complex because you’ll need to inspect the form and decide which form tracking method is the most suitable.

-- Create a Universal Analytics event tag in Google Tag Manager.
+- Create a Google Analytics event tag in Google Tag Manager.

 - Link that tag with the trigger.

-If you are struggling with Google Tag Manager or haven’t used it before, I highly recommend checking these Free online Google Tag Manager courses.
+If you are struggling with Google Tag Manager or haven’t used it before, take a look at my free GTM fundamentals mini-course.

 Next thing you should do: read a very detailed step-by-step guide I have recently published – Google Tag Manager Form Tracking: best ways to reach your goal.